supchyan/lolibar/README.md

         BarColor                  = LolibarHelper.SetColor("#2a3247");
         BarContainersContentColor = LolibarHelper.SetColor("#6f85bd");

-        base.Initialize(); // Should be invoked after static style changes
+        base.Initialize(); // Should be invoked after non-dynamic style changes

         // --- Let's add a new custom container ---
         new LolibarContainer()